The following projects of the Minnesota Dental Foundation helped provide care to the underserved.

 Retired Dentists Program

 The Retired Dentists Program is a project dedicated to retired dentists who are no longer earning any income from dentistry to reimburse them for their license, CPR and CE in return for providing volunteer dentistry to the underserved.
-Retired dentists must provide at least 100 hours per year (about one day per month) and receive no compensation.
+Retired dentists must provide at least 100 hours per year (about one day per month) and receive no compensation for their services.
 The State Board of Dentistry has a program that reduces the required CE to 15 from 50 every two years and the State of Minnesota has a program that provides free professional liability insurance, if needed.
-Currently, there are ten retired dentists in the program.
+Currently, there are 7 retired dentists in the program.
+For an application, click here.

 Minnesota’s Heroes Orthodontic Program

-The Minnesota’s Heroes Orthodontic Program was initiated in 2015 to provide needed orthodontic care to children and spouses in Gold Star Families (families who have lost a family member to conflict in the armed services since 9/11).
+The Minnesota’s Heroes Orthodontic Program was initiated in 2015 to provide needed orthodontic care to children and spouses of Gold Star Families (families who have lost a family member while serving our country since 9/11).
 This program is in collaboration with Smiles Change Lives and the Minnesota Association of Orthodontists.
-Two children currently are in orthodontic treatment.
 The orthodontists provide the treatment for free and there have been no direct costs for this program.
 If you are aware of potential patients, please contact firstname.lastname@example.org.

 Dedicated to Minnesota Dentists Loan Repayment for Service Program

 The Dedicated to Minnesota Dentists Loan Repayment for Service Program provides loan repayment up to $200,000 per individual if they practice in a rural Health Professional Shortage Area (HPSA) for five years.
 This program is in collaboration with the Delta Dental of Minnesota Foundation and it provides the funding of the program.
-Two dentists were selected for 2017 in rural Minnesota with total payments of $400,000.
 A total of ten dentists and $2 million now has been utilized to provide dental services in rural HPSA areas of Minnesota.
+Currently, no funding is available.

 Give Kids a Smile

-The Give Kids a Smile program became a program of the Minnesota Dental Association in 2003 and was transferred to the Minnesota Dental Foundation in 2016.
-Grants and support from HealthPartners, 3M Oral Care, the Minnesota Dental Association and the Minnesota Dental Foundation contribute to the media exposure and program management of the program.
-Since the program’s inception in Minnesota in 2003, 74,108 children have received $20,864 million worth of free dentistry by over 30,000 volunteers.
+The Give Kids a Smile program became an event of the Minnesota Dental Association in 2003 and was transferred to the Minnesota Dental Foundation in 2016.
+Grants and support from 3M Oral Care, the Minnesota Dental Association and the Minnesota Dental Foundation contribute to the media exposure and management of the program.
+Since the program’s inception in Minnesota in 2003, 84,000 children have received $26.4 million worth of free dentistry provided by 35,450 volunteers.